 The Town Council of the Town of Apple Valley has chosen two mechanisms to set land use decision priorities for the community.
 In August of 2003, the Town Council adopted its "Priority Vision for 2010", establishing ten (10) priority statements against which all future development would be assessed (see Appendix "B").
 Five (5) of these statements are of particular importance relative to the General Plan.
-These are:
+These are as follows:

 - 1. Transportation/Circulation Develop and maintain a transportation system of roads, bike paths and lanes, sidewalks and equestrian trails. - 2.
 Economic Development Promote and encourage commercial and industrial development in North Apple Valley. - 4.
-Community Enhancement Cultivate citizen pride by providing events and activities that foster a sense of community among citizens, and by demonstrating a pride in ownership through entry statements, infrastructure and consistent application of our development standards. - 6.
-Retail Development Encourage and promote retail development town-wide to meet the consumer needs of our citizens. - 8.
+Community Enhancement Cultivate citizen pride by providing events and activities that foster a sense of community among citizens, and by demonstrating a pride in ownership through entry statements, infrastructure and consistent application of our development standards.

+- 6. Retail Development Encourage and promote retail development town-wide to meet the consumer needs of our citizens. - 8.
 Aviation Element Incorporate an aviation element into our economic development strategy to facilitate commercial and light industrial growth.

-In addition to the Priority Vision for 2010, the Town Council, also adopted over fifteen (15) Development Code Amendments in 2007.
-The Development Code Amendments extensively addressed issues of modifying the definition of a shopping center; bringing the Development Code into compliance with State law regarding mobile home parks, wireless telecommunication facilities, density bonuses and federal law compliance prohibiting medical marijuana dispensaries; amending the requirements for park dedication in residential subdivisions; allowing seasonal sales of merchandise in parking lots; modifying single-family development standards for setbacks and lot dimensions; creating an exemption for signage in park facilities, adopting regulations promoting water conservation in landscape requirements; amending the home occupation permit standards; allowing barbed wire around vehicle tow yards; limiting the use of chain link in front yards; and, creating regulations for RV carport structures.
+In addition to the Priority Vision for 2010, the Town Council, also adopted nine (9) Development Code Amendments in 2008.
+The Development Code Amendments extensively addressed issues bringing the Development Code into compliance with State law regarding density bonus and federal law compliance prohibiting medical marijuana dispensaries; amending the requirements for guest quarters, home occupation standards and signs; modifying development permit processing standards; and pre-zoning of the Town's Sphere of Influence.

-The refinement of the Development Code and the work plan established to achieve the goals set forth in the Priority Vision 2010 further the Goals and Policies adopted within the General Plan and enhance the Town's continuing efforts to provide a "Better Way of Life" for all residents and visitors to the Town.
-Both the Priority Statements and Code echo many of the Goals and Policies adopted within the General Plan.
+The refinement of the Development Code, and the consistency with the Vision 2010 work plan, continue to achieve the goals set forth in the Priority Vision 2010, further the Goals and Policies adopted within the General Plan and enhance the Town's continuing efforts to provide a "Better Way of Life" for all residents and visitors to the Town.
+Both the Priority Statements and Development Code echo many of the Goals and Policies adopted within the General Plan.
 Implementing the Council's Vision and fulfilling the General Plan's Goals and Policies are achieved through the Development Code's requirement that all projects subject to discretionary review must be found to be in conformance with the General Plan.
 Therefore, the General Plan's Goals and Policies are addressed with each application approved by the Commission.